mourenZhu/tlvjsonc/README.md

-# TLVLib
+# LibTLV
-This is a TCP-based application layer protocol - TLVLib, which is written in C language and based on the C11 standard.
+This is a TCP-based application layer protocol - TLV library, which is written in C language and based on the C11 standard.
 TLVLib is Type-Length-Value Library.

 # build & install
 ```shell